Stereotactic Radiation (SBRT / Radiosurgery / SRS)

 • SBRT can use either photons or protons.

-• Before starting SBRT, you will have a CT or MRI to help plan your treatment.
-The 3D images from the CT or MRI will give your care team a detailed picture of your tumor.
+• You will have a CT or MRI to help plan your treatment.

-• Metal markers called “fiducial markers” may be placed in or near your tumor.
-These markers help track the tumor during treatment.
-They are put into place using needles that are guided by ultrasound and will stay in your body forever.
+• Small metal markers called “fiducial markers” may be placed in or near your tumor to help track the tumor during treatment.
+They are put into place using needles that are guided by ultrasound and will stay in your body.

-• You may also need to have small ink tattoos placed on your skin.
-These help with positioning and alignment (lining up) of your body during treatment.
+• You may also get small ink tattoos on your skin to help position you during treatment.

-• Your body may need to be held in place (immobilized) using special devices to keep you from moving.
-You may need respiratory gating such as a compression belt or deep inspiration breath hold (DIBH) during treatment.
-This helps reduce motion and keep the tumor in the same position.
+• Special devices may be used to keep your body still, and you may need respiratory gating such as a compression belt or deep inspiration breath hold (DIBH), or an immobilization mask during treatment to keep the tumor in the same spot.

 What can I expect after having stereotactic radiation therapy?

-You may have side effects during or after SBRT or SRS.
-The type and severity of side effects depend on where your tumor is, the dose of radiation given, and how many treatments (fractions) you have received.
-Since only a small area of your body is exposed to radiation, there tend to be fewer side effects with SBRT as compared to standard radiation therapy.
-These side effects are often temporary.
-There may also be some side effects that happen later, weeks or months after you finish SBRT.
+You may have side effects during or after SBRT or SRS, which depend on where your tumor is, the radiation dose, and the number of fractions.
+Because stereotactic radiation targets a small area, there tend to be fewer side effects than with standard radiation therapy.
+These side effects often go away, but some might happen weeks or months after treatment.

 Be sure to talk with your healthcare provider about which kind of radiation you will be getting.
 Your team will talk to you about your options, as well as possible side effects of treatment.
 Call your provider right away with any new or worsening symptoms, even if it has been weeks or months since treatment ended.